erezsh/runtype/README.md

 ```

 ## Performance
 Type verification in classes introduces a slight run-time overhead.
+When running in production, it's recommended to use the `-O` switch for Python.
+It will skip all `assert`s, and also skip type verification on classes by default (use the `check_types` option to adjust it manually).

 Multiple-dispatch caches call-signatures by default (disable at your own risk!), and should add a minimal overhead after the initial resolution.
 Dispatch is only 5 to 8 times slower than adding two numbers (see: [examples/benchmark\_dispatch](examples/benchmark\_dispatch.py)), which is negligable.